2025 North Carolina Tar Heels women's soccer team

-The 2025 North Carolina Tar Heels women's soccer team represents the University of North Carolina at Chapel Hill during the 2025 NCAA Division I women's soccer season.
-It is the 49th season of the university fielding a program, all of which have been played in the Atlantic Coast Conference.
-The Tar Heels are led by second-year head coach Damon Nahas and play their home games at Dorrance Field in Chapel Hill, North Carolina.
+The 2025 North Carolina Tar Heels women's soccer team represented the University of North Carolina at Chapel Hill during the 2025 NCAA Division I women's soccer season.
+This was the 49th season of the university fielding a program, all of which had been played in the Atlantic Coast Conference.
+The Tar Heels were led by second-year head coach Damon Nahas and played their home games at Dorrance Field in Chapel Hill, North Carolina.